Providing for children with special needs

 When the child is going to receive a settlement, the child, often acting through their parent or legal guardian, creates and funds a trust for their own benefit.
 Trusts that are settled by the beneficiary need to be drafted very carefully to make sure that the child with a disability does not retain any authority over trust assets that would cause them to be disqualified from receiving government benefits.

 Special needs trusts are fairly technical.
-It is a good idea to make sure your attorney is intimately familiar with their operation.
+It is a good idea to make sure your attorney is very familiar with their operation.
 If you don't have enough money to warrant a separate trust, certain organizations can also provide pooled special needs trusts.

 J.P.
 Morgan advisors are here to assist you in thinking about making gifts to a child with special needs, but you should always engage independent legal counsel before undertaking any sophisticated planning.